 The most common strategy for changing or maintaining body weight and shape is driven by our Restriction Part who attempts to restrict or control our food intake.
 This Part of us is motivated to create rules around food and is heavily influenced by Diet Culture.
 It's often unhappy no matter what weight is reached on the scale.
 It fears that if it doesn’t stay focused on changing or controlling our body, then our body will somehow reveal our negative qualities to others and we will be judged and feel ashamed.
 It truly believes the best way to protect from shame is to use all its time, energy and resources on limiting what is eaten.

-There are 3 types of food restriction that drive our Disordered Eating patterns.
+There are 3 types of food restriction that drive our chaotic or controlled patterns.
 Let's look at the 2 types of food restriction driven by our Restriction Part:

 This is the most obvious form of Restriction and includes: